Choosing Your Major

 • Globally minded

-Experiences during an off-campus semester can also help students to hone interpersonal and communication skills, and traits such as confidence, dependability, and maturity.
+Experiences during an off-campus semester can also help students hone interpersonal and communication skills and traits such as confidence, dependability, and maturity.

-Students should also bear in mind that there are many incredible career opportunities available while studying abroad.
-Working in an internship, networking with or shadowing professionals, conducting informational interviews, or even volunteering can all be valuable experiences that pay dividends in skills, perspectives, and experiences to draw on in finding a career path, and throughout one’s career.
+Students should also consider the many incredible career opportunities available while studying abroad.
+Working in an internship, networking, shadowing professionals, conducting informational interviews, or even volunteering can all be valuable experiences that pay dividends in skills, perspectives, and experiences to draw on in finding a career path and throughout one’s career.

 Learn about off-campus study at Colgate

-Informational interviews provide students with an insider’s perspective into an industry or particular organization.
-Such an interview may help a student understand more about:
+Informational interviews may help a student understand more about:

 • Career preparation and opportunities for specialization